groue/GRMustache/Guides/standard_library.md

     {{# localize }}Hello{{/ localize }}

-This would render `Bonjour`, given a French localization for `Hello`.
+This would render `Bonjour`, given a French localization for `Hello` in the Localizable.string table of the main bundle.

 *Warning*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
 There is no escaping.

 ### Localizing template content with embedded variables

-When looking for the localized string is the main bundle, GRMustache replaces all variable tags with "%@":
+When looking for the localized string, GRMustache replaces all variable tags with "%@":

     {{# localize }}Hello {{name}}{{/ localize }}

-This would render `Bonjour Arthur`, given a French localization for `Hello %@`. `[NSString stringWithFormat:]` is used for the final interpolation.
+This would render `Bonjour Arthur`, given a French localization for `Hello %@` in the Localizable.string table of the main bundle. `[NSString stringWithFormat:]` is used for the final interpolation.

 *Warning 1*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
 There is no escaping, but for `{{name}}`.